-An introduction to communication and terminology used in health care professions in the U.S. Provides an overview of health professions and health-related professions involved in the delivery of healthcare with a focus on professional communication and medical terminology.
+An introduction to communication and terminology used in health care professions in the U.S. Provides an overview of health professions and health-related professions involved in the delivery of health care with a focus on professional communication and medical terminology.
 Pre-nursing curriculum.
-Course rotation: Spring.
+Course rotation: Fall and spring.